uos module contains functions for filesystem access and mounting,

+The first form reads aligned, multiples of blocks.
 Starting at the block given by the index block_num, read blocks from the device into buf (an array of bytes).
 The number of blocks to read is given by the length of buf, which will be a multiple of the block size.

+The first form writes aligned, multiples of blocks, and requires that the blocks that are written to be first erased (if necessary) by this method.
 Starting at the block given by the index block_num, write blocks from buf (an array of bytes) to the device.
 The number of blocks to write is given by the length of buf, which will be a multiple of the block size.

 Control the block device and query its parameters.
 The operation to perform is given by op which is one of the following integers: